MLogdberg/mlogdberg.github.io/_posts/2018-08-28-API Management Template Creator Updates.md

 ### Trigger name fix
 A Logic App Trigger can now have any name, previous it was hardcoded to 'Manual'.
 There is now logic added to retrieve the information at extraction time, the extractor fetches the Logic App definition and finds the HTTP trigger to get the correct name.

-Trigger name is extracted from the Logic App and added to the ARM functions (**customtriggername** in bellow sample):
+Trigger name is extracted from the Logic App and added to the ARM functions (**customtriggername** in below sample):

 ![Logic App Trigger name](/assets/uploads/2018/08/logicappimagecustomtrigger.png)